GerHobbelt/HTMLawed/htmLawed_README.txt

   *  `writer` - end-user like a blog commenter providing the input that is to be processed; also, `author`

+-- 1.6  Availability ------------------------------------------------o

+  htmLawed can be downloaded for free at its website:- http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed.
+Besides the 'htmLawed.php' file, the download has the htmLawed documentation (this document) in plain text:- htmLawed_README.txt and HTML:- htmLawed_README.htm formats, a script for testing:- htmLawedTest.php, and a text file for test-cases:- htmLawed_TESTCASE.txt. htmLawed is also available as a PHP class (OOP code), and as a version without HTML5 support on its website.

 == 2  Usage ========================================================oo

-  htmLawed should work with PHP 4.4 and higher.
-Either 'include()' the 'htmLawed.php' file or copy-paste the entire code.
+  htmLawed works in PHP version 4.4 or higher.
+Either 'include()' the 'htmLawed.php' file, or copy-paste the entire code.

-  To easily *test* htmLawed using a form-based interface, use the provided demo:- htmLawedTest.php ('htmLawed.php' and 'htmLawedTest.php' should be in the same directory on the web-server).

-  *Note*: For code for usage of the htmLawed class (for htmLawed in OOP), please refer to the htmLawed:- http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed website; the filtering itself can be configured, etc., as described here.
+  To use with PHP 4.3, have the following code included:

+    if(!function_exists('ctype_digit')){
+     function ctype_digit($var){
+      return ((int) $var == $var);
+     }
+    }

 -- 2.1  Simple ------------------------------------------------------